-211 110 110 110 110 110 110 110 110 110 ОН A/ODE Requirements Hybrid/Onsite Plan \boxtimes Include transportation departments (and associated contracted providers, if used) in planning for return to service.
-The Curl School Bus Services Manager is a part of the VSD Re- Opening Committee.
-Buses are cleaned frequently.
-Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance).
-Busses will be cleaned and sanitized between each route.
-Loading/Unloading Protocols: Students will maintain 6 feet of physical distancing when loading and unloading the bus Families in need of additional transportation support will work Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contact-tracing.
-This should be done at the time of arrival and departure.
-If a student displays COVID-19 symptoms, provide a face shield or face covering (unless they are already wearing one) and keep six feet away from others.
-Continue transporting the student.
-The symptomatic student should be seated in the first row of the bus during transportation, and multiple windows should be opened to allow for fresh air with administration to meet student needs All drivers will wear a face covering.
-Letter home to parents regarding transportation processes and procedures Bus routes will be adjusted to support cohorting students and physical distancing, including three feet of physical distance between passengers, and six feet of physical distance between the driver and passengers (except during boarding and in assisting those with mobility devices) circulation, if feasible.
-The symptomatic student should leave the bus first.
-After all students exit the bus, the seat and surrounding surfaces should be cleaned and disinfected.
-If arriving at school, notify staff to begin isolation measures.
-If transporting for dismissal and the student displays an Work with the transportation department to develop district level routes, training, and updates.
-All bus drivers will keep daily student logs The School Nurse will support the training for bus drivers to maintain logs.
-Busses will be cleaned and wiped down between each route onset of symptoms, notify the school.
+ZI.
+TRANSPORTATION OHA/ODE Requirements Hybrid/Onsite Plan providers, if used) in planning for return to service.
+The Curl School Bus Services Manager is a part of the VSD Re- Duran are also and from worth.
+Conduct to reated also since between On an in a Community of

+- Buses are cleaned frequently.
+Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance). - □ Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contacttracing.
+This should be done at the time of arrival and departure. - If a student displays COVID-19 symptoms, provide a face shield or face covering (unless they are already wearing one) and keep six feet away from others.
+Continue transporting the student. - The symptomatic student should be seated in the first row of the bus during transportation, and multiple windows should be opened to allow for fresh air circulation, if feasible. - o The symptomatic student should leave the bus first.
+After all students exit the bus, the seat and surrounding surfaces should be cleaned and disinfected. - If arriving at school, notify staff to begin isolation measures. - If transporting for dismissal and the student displays an onset of symptoms, notify the school. - Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and